Italian Sparkling Wine: All About Bubbles

 CHARMANT or MARTINOTTI METHOD (also Italian Method) is mostly used in creating the bubbles in Prosecco and Asti.

 In this second fermentation, yeast converts sugar into alcohol hence naturally producing carbon dioxide.
 When this happens in a sealed and closed environment that leaves no space for the CO2 to escape…voilà you have your bubbles!
-They are tightly trapped into the wine until they reach your lips!

-In the Classic method, the process takes place mostly in 750 ml bottles.
+In the Classic method, the process usually takes place in 750 ml bottles.
 It is a very elaborate procedure that can last anything from 15 months to 10 years.
 The bottles are gradually turned (remouage or riddling) until the dead yeast cells (lees) fall to the neck of the bottle.
-Then the neck is frozen, the lee is removed, another secret cocktail “Liqueur d’expèdition” is added (depending on the producer) and then they are capped and ready to enjoy.
+Then the neck is frozen, the lee is removed, another secret cocktail “liqueur d’expèdition” is added (depending on the producer) and then they are capped and ready to enjoy.

-Italian bubbles to try
+Italian sparkling wines to try

-This red sparkling wine is produced in Emilia-Romagna.
-Even though it’s been around since the Roman times, this red grape is rarely appreciated outside it’s home region.
-It pairs wonderfully with mortadella…. so if you are in the area, do give it a try!
+This sparkling red wine is produced in Emilia-Romagna.
+Even though it’s been around since the Roman times, this red grape is rarely appreciated outside its home region.
+It pairs wonderfully with mortadella so if you are in the area, do give it a try!